AhmedRMunir/PartnerUp/reports/week4_progress_report.md

 ## Contributions:

-- Roman + Detlef:
+- Roman:
   - Setup React project
   - fixed .gitignore file in repo
+  - Addressed some issues in the Requirements and Policies doc
+    - Fixed use cases
-- James + Alam:
+    - Fixed External Feedback + Deadlines
+- Detlef:
+  - Setup React project
+  - fixed .gitignore file in repo
+  - Addressed some issues in the Requirements and Policies doc
+    - Added a new use case
+- James:
   - Setup the Firebase
+  - Added a new use case
+  - Addressed some issues in the Requirements and Policies doc
-  - Added Firebase link to the requirements document
+    - Added Firebase link
+    - Added a new use case
+- Alam:
+  - Helped setup the Firebase
+  - Addressed some issues in the Requirements and Policies doc
+    - Fixed issues in the use case section
 - Ahmed:
   - Setup Github
+  - Addressed some issues in the Requirements and Policies doc
-  - Added Github link to the requirements document
+    - Added Github link
+    - Fixed External Feedback + Deadlines
 - Umair:
   - Contributed ideas